Fri, May 24, 2024

 This was reinforced in 2016 by the European Directive for the accessibility of websites and mobile applications which aimed to harmonize the laws between countries.

-Since June 23, 2021 for the public sector and July 1, 2021 for large private companies, mobile applications are also included in the legal obligations of digital accessibility.
+Since June 23, 2021, for the public sector and July 1, 2021, for large private companies, mobile applications must comply with accessibility regulations.

 For the public sector in France, there is the Référentiel général d'amélioration de l'accessibilité, commonly called RGAA, which serves as a roadmap.
 It is published by the inter-ministerial digital department (DINUM).